-Running for political office can be a very exciting and rewarding time for an individual, and we want to make it as easy as possible for you by making sure you are well informed about laws and issues surrounding your candidacy.
+Running for political office can be a very exciting and rewarding time for an individual.
+Your Supervisor of Elections wants to ensure the process is as easy as possible while keeping you informed of the laws and issues surrounding your candidacy.

-School Board – Districts 1, 2 & 4
+School Board – Districts 3, 5

-City Council - Districts 4 & 5
+City Council – Districts 1, 2, 3

-WHAT IS THE FIRST THING I MUST DO???
+WHAT IS THE FIRST THING I MUST DO?

-Very Important !!
-You MUST file a Form DS-DE 9 Appointment of Campaign Treasurer and Designation of Campaign Depository for Candidates with the Supervisor of ElectionsBEFORE you collect any money toward your candidacy, spend any money in furtherance of your candidacy, collect signatures to qualify by the Petition Process, or open a bank account.
+Very Important !!!
+You MUST file Form DS-DE 9, Appointment of Campaign Treasurer and Designation of Campaign Depository for Candidates with the Supervisor of Elections BEFORE you collect any money toward your candidacy, spend any money in furtherance of your candidacy, collect signatures to qualify by the petition process, or open a bank account.